riyadRafiq/Weather-App/README.md

 # Weather-App
 Display instant weather of given city.

 A simple web application for displaying instant weather.
-An user need to give a city name and then weather condition of the specified city is shown.
+A user needs to provide a city name and as a result, the weather condition of the specified city is shown.
 This application is done using HTML, CSS and JavaScript.
 For showing instant weather, API was called using "OpenWeather" service.

 Some examples: